 Is Bari Worth Visiting?

 Yes!
 I admit I’m biased given it’s where my family is from.
-But, Bari and the Puglia region are rich in cultural and historical treasures not fully discovered by travelers looking to plan a typical trip to Italy.
+But, the coastal city of Bari and the Puglia region are rich in cultural and historical treasures not fully discovered by travelers planning a typical trip to Italy.
+But with so many things to do in Bari and Puglia, it’s a great city to include in your itinerary.

 Not to mention how easy it is to visit more of southern Italy after Bari and the Puglia region.
-For example, Bari to Naples is less than 3 hours by car!
+For example, Bari to Naples is less than 3 hours by car, making it easy to hop from one popular destination to another.

 What things to see in Bari are on your list?